AJamesPhillips/monitor_actuator/README.md

 ## Deploying

+### Private values

-Private values live in the `multi_node/private` directory and include things such as your inventory file and private group_vars.
+Private values live in the `private/` directory include things such as your inventory file for deployment and credentials for various services.
+You will need to edit the `*.template*` files before being able to deploy the code.
+We recommend you run `git init` inside the `private/` directory and commit private credentials / config to a private repository.

 ### Activate Ansible